Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Introduction

-Furthermore, categorizing these methods, based only on how they process input images, is not sufficient.
-In this paper, we further analyze the literature from the perspective of supervision, \emph{i.e.}, how the methods optimize the network (Section \ref{supvsec}).
+In addition, we analyze the literature from the perspective of supervision, \emph{i.e.}, how the methods optimize the network (Section \ref{supvsec}).
 Most deep photometric stereo networks are trained with paired photometric stereo images (input) and surface normals (ground truths), \emph{i.e.}, supervised learning.
 Whether a photometric stereo network can be optimized in a self-supervised way?
 Whether additional information can be added to simplify the learning of surface-normal recovery?
-On these sides, this paper reviews recent attempts to expand and break through the supervised frameworks \cite{taniai2018neural,ju2021recovering,ju2021incorporating,wang2020non} and gives suggestions for future developments.
+On these sides, this paper reviews recent attempts to expand and break through the supervised frameworks \cite{taniai2018neural,wang2020non,ju2023grpsn,ikehata2022does} and gives suggestions for future developments.

-Meanwhile, with the development of GPUs, the complexity and number of parameters of learning-based models increase dramatically.
-The suitable deep architectures and training data sets influence the performance of the model potentially.
-It can be seen that many advanced modules have been used for the surface-normal recovery task, including ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely}, HR-Net \cite{sun2019deep}, Transformer \cite{ashish2017attention}, \emph{etc}.
-Similarly, those synthetic training data sets face a selection, \emph{i.e.}, rendering with MERL BRDF \cite{matusik2003data} or Disney’s principled BSDF \cite{mcauley2012practical}.
-In this paper, we compare and discuss the network architectures (Section \ref{archit}) and data sets (Section \ref{datasetsec}) that have been employed for previous deep learning-based photometric stereo.

-According to the above-mentioned classifications, we first survey the previous calibrated deep learning photometric stereo methods.
-An overview of the calibrated deep learning-based photometric stereo methods is shown in Fig. \ref{overview}.
-As tabulated in Table \ref{algorithms}, we further summarize the algorithms of representative methods for each direction in Fig. \ref{overview}.
-Then, we evaluate more than 30 deep learning models for photometric stereo on the widely used benchmark \cite{shi2019benchmark} in dense input condition (Table \ref{benchcompare}) and sparse input condition (Table \ref{benchsparse}), respectively.
-Compared with traditional non-learning methods, deep learning-based photometric stereo models are superior in estimating surface normals.
+Based on the classifications and summaries provided above, we then evaluate more than 30 deep learning models for photometric stereo on the widely used benchmark \cite{shi2019benchmark} in dense input condition (Table \ref{benchcompare}) and sparse input condition (Table \ref{benchsparse}), respectively.
+We found that compared with traditional non-learning methods, deep learning-based photometric stereo models are superior in estimating surface normals.
 Finally, we point out the future trends in the field of photometric stereo.
-We hope that this survey will help researchers to understand the state-of-the-art methods and position themselves to develop in this growing field, as well as highlighting opportunities in the future research.
+Our aim with this survey is to help researchers understand the state-of-the-art methods and position themselves to develop in this growing field, as well as highlight opportunities in future research.
+The project of this survey can be found in \url{https://github.com/Kelvin-Ju/Survey-DLCPS}.